 Excessive consumption of alcohol not only misconstrues your decision-making ability but it can affect your personality, too.
 Drinking too much alcohol not only opens the door to irrational choices that could possibly lead to poor decision-making after a night of drinking and getting behind the wheel.
 We highly recommend that you ask yourself when it will ever be enough?
 When is it time for me to make a change.
 Ask yourself, will you learn from your consequences?Will you actively assess your behavior?
 Will you begin the process ofmaking sound and safe choice?
 Or will you continue the vicious cycle and start to lose your grip on life and become comfortable in your mistakes?

 We are here to help you with those questions.
 We’re not here to judge your DUI we’re here to give you the information you need to open the door of sobriety.
-The first step to that open door is being interviewed by one of our certified treatment providers.
+The first step to that open door is being interviewed by one of our certified Counseling providers.
 This interview is known as a DUI evaluation.
 A DUI evaluation is ordered by the court when a person is arrested for a DUI.
 This interview is used to determine the presence and extent of a possible alcohol problem.
-The evaluation also helps with the development of a treatment plan to help assist you better with your recover.
+The evaluation also helps with the development of a Counseling plan to help assist you better with your recover.

-Treatment is an option
+Counseling is an option